Your app uses New Relic's Java agent and you run into a metric grouping issue.

 Once the underlying problem has been managed, New Relic Support will check your application to make sure that:

-- Your upgraded Java agent no longer sends the older metrics that were causing trouble.
+Your upgraded Java agent no longer sends the older metrics that were causing grouping issues.

 After confirming that the metric grouping issue is resolved, New Relic Support will manually update your application so that new metric names will once again be allowed.